devsoc-unsw/notangles/README.md

 Navigate into `/client`, then run one of the follow commands:

-- `npm start` (if you already have the server running locally; connects to that)
+- `npm start` (if you already have the timetable server running locally; connects to that)

-- `npm run start:mock` (if you don’t have the server running locally; connects to our real server)
+- `npm run start:mock` (if you don’t have the timetable server running locally; connects to our real server)

 You can then access the client at `localhost:3000` in your favourite web browser.

 ### Running the back-end

-To start the back-end, navigate into `/server`, install packages with `npm i`, then run `npm run start`.
+Navigate into `/server`, install packages with `npm i`, then run `npm run start`.

 ### Running the auto-timetabler

-To start the auto-timetabler, navigate into `/auto_server`, install the required Python packages with `pip install -r requirements.txt`, then start the server with `python server.py`.
+Navigate into `/auto_server`, install the required Python packages with `pip install -r requirements.txt`, then start the server with `python server.py`.

 ## Documentation